mr-ansar/layer-cake/doc/source/index.rst

    switching-to-multiprocessing
    distribution-with-multihosting
    simulating-http-clients
-   encrypted-networking
-   layer-cake-command-reference
-   layer-cake-type-reference
-   folders-and-files
+   classes-and-functions
+   type-reference
+   command-reference
    design-and-implementation
-   classes-and-functions

 The combination of multithreading, multiprocessing and multihosting covers a large technical domain.
 The **layer-cake** library has bitten off a deliberate piece of that pie.
-There is a strong goal for integrity within that selected subdomain.
-Documentation has been written in a style intended to encourage the less experienced, without frustrating the gurus.
-If you are not familiar with asynchronous messaging and the more obscure details of networking (e.g. :ref:`keep-alives<lc-keep-alive>`) this may require a second reading.
+Documentation has been written in a tutorial style, intended to get useful code up and running.
+Some deeper background material appears in later sections.

 .. only: html